Dusttvin/SCM-G7/README.md

 Overview:
 The Random Password Generator is a web-based application designed to generate secure and customizable passwords.
 This project leverages HTML, CSS, and JavaScript to provide a responsive and user-friendly interface.
 With this tool, users can generate passwords tailored to their specific requirements, ensuring maximum security for their online and offline accounts.

 Features:

-User-friendly interface built with HTML and CSS.
+Intuitive Interface: Designed with HTML and CSS for ease of use.
-Real-time password generation powered by JavaScript.
+Real-Time Generation: Instantly generates passwords using JavaScript.
-Customizable options:
+Customization Options:
 Define password length.
-Include/exclude uppercase letters, numbers, and special characters.
+Include or exclude uppercase letters, numbers, and special characters.
-Instant copy-to-clipboard functionality.
+Copy-to-Clipboard: Quickly copy passwords with a single click.
-Mobile-responsive design for use on any device.
+Responsive Design: Fully optimized for mobile, tablet, and desktop devices.

 Technologies Used:

-HTML5: For structuring the application.
+HTML5: Provides the foundation and structure of the application.
-CSS3: For styling and responsive design.
+CSS3: Delivers an aesthetically pleasing and responsive layout.
-JavaScript: For dynamic functionality and password generation.
+JavaScript: Powers dynamic functionality, including password generation and interactivity.